How Smart Should Your Home Be?

 Your Phone, Command Central

 If a TV that requires two remotes can bring you to your knees, you don't want that frustration multiplied in every room of the house.
 Apple's HomeKit, Google Assistant, and Amazon's Alexa will unify control of third-party products so you can manage dozens of smart devices with your phone, tablet, or voice.
-Look for your hub's icon on the packaging (to date, Google Assistant is compatible with thousands of products, while HomeKit connects with over 100 vetted items).
+Look for your hub's icon on the packaging (to date, Google Assistant and Amazon Alexa are compatible with thousands of products, while HomeKit connects with over 100 vetted items).

 Your bathroom may not be the first place you'd think to bring Alexa, but the right tech can make your morning routine more streamlined—and luxurious.